PierreMishra/SDWA_Violations_BIO.665/README.md

 # Analyzing US Safe Drinking Water Act Violations since 1988

+The results are summarized in the powerpoint presentation "Bayesian_Inference_Final_project.pptx" in the Output folder.

 ## Summary

 Clean drinking water is one of the most basic necessity of a healthy living.
 Since 1988, there have been approxiamtely 3 million Safe Drinking Water Act (SDWA) violations.